-A new exhibition at Lynchburg College is giving new attention to artwork by students and alumni — and some cash to the artists.
+A new exhibition at University of Lynchburg is giving new attention to artwork by students and alumni — and some cash to the artists.

 “First Impressions” contains prints made in printmaking classes in recent years.
 Art professor Beverly Rhoads curated the exhibition in the lower Daura Gallery lobby to show off her students’ work but also teach them about making a living as an artist.